Skip to content

 • Spring Semester: 2017, 2018, 2019

-Substituted for Music Theory, Sight Reading, Ear Training classes as needed during other colleague’s sabbatical in 2016
+Substituted for Composition for Large Ensembles in 2025, and for Music Theory, Sight Reading, Ear Training and Sight Singing classes as needed during other colleague’s sabbatical in 2016

 Eastern Nazarene College – Full-Time Professor